smarthomeNG/plugins/rcswitch/README.md

     rcswitch_dir = {path of rc switch} # optional parameter.
 Default: /usr/local/bin/rcswitch-pi
     rcswitch_sendDuration = {minimum time in s between sending commands} # optional parameter.
 Default: 0.5
 </pre>
-Example:
+####Attributes
+* `rcswitch_dir`: has to point to the directory where the rcswitch-pi send command can be found.
+* `rcswitch_sendDuration`: intended for trouble shooting.
+Increase this parameter in case switching several power plugs at the same time does not work reliable.
+Background: In case several power plugs (with different codes / device numbers) shall be switched at the same time, there must be a short gap between sending the serval commands.
+Otherwise, the several send commands are executed in parallel, gernerating jam on the rc signal.

+####Example
 <pre>[rc]
     class_name = RCswitch
     class_path = plugins.rcswitch
     rcswitch_dir = /usr/local/bin/rcswitch-pi # optional
     rcswitch_sendDuration = 0.5 # optional
 </pre>
-The parameter rcswitch_dir has to point to the directory where the rcswitch-pi send command can be found.

-The parameter rcswitch_sendDuration is intended for trouble shooting.
-Increase this parameter in case switching several power plugs does not work reliable.

-Background: In case several power plugs (with different codes / device numbers) shall be switched at the same time, there must be a short gap between sending the serval commands.
-Otherwise, the several send commands are executed in parallel, gernerating jam on the rc signal.
-## items.conf
+### items.conf
 Just add following attributes to the items which shall be connected with rcswitch:
 <pre>
 rc_device = number of device [1-5]
 rc_code = code of device [00000 - 11111]
 </pre>
-Example:
+####Attributes
+* `rc_device`: Number of the device.
+In case your device is coded with ABCDE: A=1, B=2,...
+* `rc_code`: the code of the device.
+Must be 5 binary digits.
+####Example:
 <pre>
 [Basement]
 	[[LivingRoom]]